HalleyJiang/RomniStereo/README.md

 #### Download Datasets

-Please refer to *download.sh* download datasets
+Please refer to *download.sh* for downloading datasets